Naufahu Tahi

 Naufahu Anitoni Tahi (born October 30, 1981) is an American former professional football player who was a fullback in the National Football League (NFL).
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2006.
 He played college football for the BYU Cougars.
-Tahi was also a member of the Minnesota Vikings and the Jacksonville Jaguars.
+Tahi was also a member of the Minnesota Vikings and Jacksonville Jaguars.

 Early life

 At Granger High School in West Valley City, Utah, Tahi was named the USA Today Player of the Year for Utah as a senior.
 Tahi rushed for a total of 5,700 yards and set a state record as the all-time leader in rushing yards and for rushing touchdowns.

 College career

 Tahi attended Brigham Young University as a freshman in 1999 and led the team that year in rushing with 445 yards before taking a two-year leave for a mission in Jacksonville, Florida as he is a member of the Church of Jesus Christ of Latter-day Saints.
 Tahi returned to Brigham Young in 2003 and had a career-best 872 yards rushing from scrimmage as a senior and scored 8 touchdowns (6 rushing and 2 receiving).